-Fruit Salad with lemonade dressing makes a huge salad.
+Fruit Salad with lemonade dressing makes a huge salad to feed a crowd.
 It will serve 25 people easily.
-More, if the eaters include children with smaller appetities.
-Add it to the menu at your next big gathering.
-It can be a buffet dinner or casual potluck, and this dish will shine!
+Children love it — and so do their moms!
+Add it to the menu at your next big potluck.
+A buffet dinner or casual potluck, this healthy dish will shine!

-Fruit Salad can be made ahead with the fruit refrigerated in separate zip bags.
+Sometimes called Punchbowl Salad, this Fruit Salad can be made ahead with the fruit refrigerated in separate zip bags.
 I took it to a recent family reunion a couple of hours away in a cooler filled with ice.
 I was a little concerned that the fruit would be squashed with the weight of the other fruits AND the ice, especially since the cooler would set overnight before the actual dinner.
 No problem.
-I assembled the salad quickly at the site, added the dressing and it was on the table quickly!
+I assembled the salad in a punch bowl quickly at the site, added the dressing and it was on the table quickly!
 It would work even better at home in the refrigerator for a next day party.

 Prep time is about an hour.
 A sous chef would be great help for this big dish.
 I peeled the melons using a method I saw in a cruise ship kitchen.
 Cut each melon in half lengthwise and dispose of the seeds.
 Place a half melon cut side down on the cutting board.
 Using a long sharp knife, slice the rind off the melon along the sides around the entire melon.
 Flip the melon half on one side and cut off the remaining rind where your hand had been resting.
 Trim any bits of rind left with a smaller knife.
 To cube, place the half melon with the seed cavity down on the cutting mat and , using the same long sharp knife, carefully cut through the “dome” about halfway down.
 Firmly grasping both pieces of the dome, cut lengthwise of the melon until fully sliced.
 Then cut across the slices to form bite size cubes.
 This really is a faster method than any other I’ve used.